3/30/2015

 4.COMMON SENSE: Stay calm and focused.
 Assess what is happening and what needs to be done.
 Anticipate what the crowd and the police might do that could increase arrest or safety risk.
 Move FAST when you must.

-5. SOLIDARITY: Work together and you can stay safer, be more effective.
+5. SOLIDARITY: Communicate with others and you can stay safer, be more effective.
 Scouts can find out where the police are hiding, etc..
+Be present for each other after a scary or intense experience.

 5 ESSENTIAL SAFETY GEAR: